-- Demonstrate understanding of the historical and cultural dimensions of Asia. - Think critically and perform research in Asian Studies. - Demonstrate effective communication skills, both orally and in writing, within the venue of Asian economic, political, cultural, and historical developments.

-- Demonstrate an understanding of Asian social, political, and economic structures and their local and global influences. - Demonstrate fluency in technology appropriate for research, study, and communication in relation to Asian Studies. - Demonstrate a certain competence in an Asian language. - Demonstrate a knowledge of ethical and social responsibility issues within an Asian context.
+- Demonstrate understanding of the historical and cultural dimensions of Asia. - Think critically and perform research in Asian Studies. - Demonstrate effective communication skills, both orally and in writing, within the venue of Asian economic, political, cultural, and historical developments. - Demonstrate an understanding of Asian social, political, and economic structures and their local and global influences. - Demonstrate fluency in technology appropriate for research, study, and communication in relation to Asian Studies. - Demonstrate a certain competence in an Asian language. - Demonstrate a knowledge of ethical and social responsibility issues within an Asian context.

-A degree with a major in Asian studies requires the successful completion of 120 semester hours of coursework, including 30 semester hours for the major (indicated by \blacklozenge); 41 semester hours in general education requirements (GERs); and 49 semester hours in the minor, electives, and other degree requirements.
-At least 15 semester hours in the major must be earned in upper-level courses (numbered 300 or above).
+A degree with a major in Asian studies requires the successful completion of 120 credits of coursework, including 30 credits for the major (indicated by •); 41 credits in general education requirements (GERs); and 49 credits in the minor, electives, and other degree requirements.
+At least 15 credits in the major must be earned in upper-level courses (numbered 300 or above).